 In the photo above, you can see imposing physicality of the dancer Jack Cole.
 Note the sculptural detail as Cole reaches skyward and the two women claw toward the ground.
 Cole has a great eye for levels — using staircases or platforms as dancing props, or just using the body, he was a master of leaps and low-to-the-ground choreography.

-In the shot at right (click for detail), Cole coaches Marilyn Monroe, not on her dancing, although he did that too.
+Above we see Cole coaches Marilyn Monroe, not on her dancing, although he did that too.
 Here, in rehearsal with Yves Montand for “Let’s Make Love” (1960), he appears to be helping Marilyn with dialogue or singing.

 In a 1969 interview, screenplay writer George Axelrod (“The Seven Year Itch,” “The Manchurian Candidate, “Bus Stop,” “Breakfast at Tiffany’s”) remembers his first view of Monroe: